padogrid/bundle-mosquitto-tutorial-virtual-clusters/README.md

 ### Archetype 3 Summary

 Archetype 3 is Archetype 1 with targeted endpoints.
 We can target endpoints using the default names or assigned names.
-The ability to target endpoints provides a basic mechanism for turning the virtual cluster into a distributed system.
+The ability to target endpoints provides a basic mechanism for turning the virtual cluster into a distributed system in which the endpoints can communicate with each other.

 ---